Love One Another

 "Love One Another" is a song recorded by Dutch singer Amber in 1999 for her self-titled album.
 The track was released in 2000, by Tommy Boy Records, as the album's third and final single.
 It topped the US dance charts.
+Cher recorded a cover in 2001, which was nominated for the Grammy Award for Best Dance Recording in 2004.